kodi-pvr/pvr.vuplus/README.md

 * **EDL stop time padding**: Padding to use at an EDL stop.
 I.e. use a negative number to stop the cut earlier and positive to stop the cut later.
 Default 0.

 ### Timers
+The addon provides the following types of timers/rules that the user can create:

+* **Once off time/channel based**: This timer can be created from the add timer UI on the main PVR screen (It cannot be selected from the EPG UI).
+If running OpenWebIf the timer will be populated with the EPG Entry (if available) at the start time for that channel.
+* **Repeating time/channel based**: This timer can be created from the add timer UI on the main PVR screen (It cannot be selected from the EPG UI).
+This type is a timer rule and generates timers.
+The timers that are generated cannot be edited and will be of the type `Once off timer (set by repeating time/channel based rule)`.
+* **One time guide-based**: This timer can be created from the EPG UI as well as when playing a channel.
+It is the timer used when the user selects `Record` when accessing an EPG entry.
+It will create a timer that starts and ends as per the EPG entry.
+If playing back a channel it will start from now until the end of the current show.
+If using OpenWebIf, for providers that only use short description (plot outline) the addon will retrieve the correct description if available and use it in both the timer and resulting recording.
+* **Auto guide-based**: This is a search based timer rule, using the show name and other factors the Enigma2 device will create timers for EPG entries that satisfy the search.
+The timers it creates are not editable and will be of the type `Once off timer (set by auto guide-based rule)`.

+In addition there are some timers that can only be created by the addon and are read only:

+* **Once off timer (set by repeating time/channel based rule)**: Timer generated by a `Repeating time/channel based` timer rule.
+* **Once off timer (set by auto guide-based rule)**: Timer created by an `Auto guide-based` timer rule.
+* **Repeating guide-based**: This type can only be created directly on the Enigma2 device.
+The type exists to allow users to view the timers in the PVR UI.

+The following are the settings in the Timers tab:

 * **Enable generate repeat timers**: Repeat timers will display as timer rules.
 Enabling this will make Kodi generate regular timers to match the repeat timer rules so the UI can show what's scheduled and currently recording for each repeat timer.
 * **Number of repeat timers to generate**: The number of Kodi PVR timers to generate.